 About the film:

-Footcandle Film Society in partnership with OUTright Youth of Catawba Valley will be screening the documentary "Bully" July 12th at 7pm at the Carolina Theater in downtown Hickory.
-Admission is free for members and $5 for guests.
+Footcandle Film Society will be screening "Quartet" Thursday, April 11th at 7pm at the Carolina Theater in downtown Hickory.